 Options

-Phil’s plans are structured so that you can use power to follow your bike workouts in real-time.
-However, you can easily follow the sessions using Heart Rate and Rate of Perceived Exertion too.
+Phil’s plans let you track bike workouts in real time using power.
+You can also follow sessions with Heart Rate and Rate of Perceived Exertion.

 - Power output in watts (for all workouts)

-- Bike Threshold Heart Rate (steady-state when power not available)
+- Bike Threshold Heart Rate (steady-state when power isn’t available)

-- Rate of Perceived Exertion - RPE (interval when power not available)
+- Rate of Perceived Exertion (RPE - interval when power isn’t available).

 Get Started

-You should still do the FTP test to establish your cycling heart rate zones.
-Take your average heart rate for the 20-min effort (not including warm up and warm down), then subtract 6 bpm to get your threshold bike heart rate.
+Perform the FTP test to set your cycling heart rate zones.
+Take the average heart rate from the 20-minute effort (excluding warm-up and cool-down) and subtract six bpm to determine your threshold bike heart rate.

-- Use heart rate for your long endurance rides and steady-state efforts (including the long sub-threshold intervals).
-Check you have entered your threshold and zones into your training device to match your TrainingPeaks settings (for instance, Training Zone Settings in Garmin Connect)
+Use heart rate for long endurance rides and steady-state efforts, ensuring your threshold and zones are set in your training device to match your TrainingPeaks settings.

 Copyright MyProCoach™ Ltd © June 2022.
 All rights reserved.